Gordon & MacPhail: The Shop

-Gordon & MacPhail's retail shop is located on South Street in Elgin.
-The shop is split into four sections.
-The Deli, The Wines and Spirits Department, The Grocery Department, and The Whisky Room, which has one of the largest collections of whisky in the world.
+As of late 2022, Gordon & MacPhail's primary retail shop was located on South Street in Elgin and had been in that location since May 1895.
+At the time, the shop was split into four sections.
+The Deli, The Wines and Spirits Department, The Grocery Department, and The Whisky Room, which had one of the largest collections of whisky in the world.
+A news item in December 2022 indicated that a significant change would soon be made.
+The premises on South Street would "undergo a multi-million pound makeover" in order to become a tourist attraction as the "whisky experience" while the actual shop would be moved to Unit 1 of the nearby St Giles' Centre.

 Distiller

 In 1993 Gordon & MacPhail purchased Benromach Distillery in Forres.